Why Knowledge Integration?

 Why narrow your interests, when you can integrate them?

-Thanks to KI’s flexibility, you can specialize in arts, science, technology, environmental issues, design-thinking, psychology, business, or any other topic you find interesting.
+Thanks to KI’s flexibility, you can specialize in the topics that interest you - in arts, science, technology, environmental issues, design-thinking, psychology, business, or a combination.
 KI’s closed tight-knit community provides a supportive environment to learn how to integrate knowledge from different disciplines and offer creative novel solutions to real-world problems.
 Through hands-on projects and group work, you’ll learn side by side with curious and attentive peers who want to make a difference in a rapidly changing world.

 "When I was in high school, I loved a lot of different subjects and was very involved in clubs, student councils, and other extra-curricular activities.
 While a lot of my friends knew exactly where they wanted to apply for post-secondary education, I had no idea what I wanted to do.